 Where and How Much It Was Bought For

-Rings with more prestigious names, like Tiffany and Cartier, tend to have more value on the secondary market because buyers will pay more for the brand.
+Rings with more prestigious names, like Tiffany and Cartier, tend to have more value on the secondary market because a jewelry buyers will pay more for the brand.
 It’ll be worth even more if it’s in pristine condition and you still have the original bill-of-sale, certification, and box.

 Sometimes a jeweler will consider how much you paid for your ring when determining its resale value, but it’s rare.
 Realistically, you can expect an offer significantly less than what you spent on it.